 When an assignment is peer reviewed, you'll get feedback from other people taking the course.
 You'll also need to review other people's assignments and give them feedback.

-If you're taking a course on Coursera's new platform, you'll be asked to start giving peer reviews as soon as you submit your own assignment.
+You'll be asked to start giving peer reviews as soon as you submit your own assignment.

 Tips for giving useful feedback

 When you give feedback, your name may be visible to the person you’re reviewing.
 If your instructor has anonymous feedback turned on, you’ll see a notice before submitting.

 To give useful feedback, always try to include:

 - Positive feedback about what they did well

 - Specific comments about why you gave the grade you chose

 - Comments about things that aren't part of the assignment, like the writer's political beliefs or language skills

 If you're having trouble giving helpful feedback, ask for help in the course's discussion forums.

 If you believe someone is plagiarizing or violating Coursera's Honor Code, you can report them.